 <applet>you must specify application/x-java-applet.

-Using the above, you can configure your website to allow/restrict content such as:
+Using the above, one can configure their site to allow/restrict content such as:

 - Forms (Text submission fields such as user/password logins)